 Question 5: Looking back over your records of winning and losing investments and at your answers to question 4, what’s worked for you and what hasn’t?

-Comments for question 5: If you’re unable to answer this question honestly and correctly, it’s probably because you lack the necessary record keeping to do so.
+Comments for question 5: If you’re unable to answer this question honestly and correctly, it’s because you lack the necessary record keeping to do so.

 If that’s the case, start keeping records of why you made your investment decisions.
 Those records will become your greatest teachers.